reincarnation of saint Atkins found!

 a rash of obese 6mo old's ?:

-a calorie is not just a calorie:
+. this is a good example ofa calorie is not just a calorie:

 . babies shouldn't need will power